-High Quality Average Needs Improvement Informed Shows evidence of having done the assigned work.
-Contributions are grounded in assigned readings and listenings.
-Shows some evidence of having done the assigned work.
-Contributions are not consistently grounded in assigned readings and listenings.
-No evidence of having done the assigned work.
-No contributions or contributions are not grounded in the assigned readings and listenings.
 Thoughtful Shows evidence of having understood and considered issues raised.
 Contributions synthesize connections and formulate critical questions.
+Comments are on topic and relevant .
 Shows some evidence of having understood and considered issues raised.
 Connections are not consistently synthesized; critical questions are not consistently raised.
+Comments are sometimes on topic and/or relevant .
 Little to no evidence of having understood and considered issues raised.
 Synthesis and questioning are largely absent.
+Comments are consistently not on topic or relevant .
 Considerate Takes the perspective of others into account.
 Contributions situate the participant's perspective in relation to others and demonstrate the ability to consider multiple points of view simultaneously.
+Comments flow to/from other student discussion and/or consider other points of view .
 Takes some perspectives of others into account.
 Contributions occur but are not consistent in regards to perspective, positioning, or the ability to consider multiple points of view.
+Comments may seem unrelated or unengaged with the topic under discussion.
 Does not take the perspective of others into account.
+Comments are isolated from the discussion or the student is clearly disengaged (e.g. sleeping, texting, on social media).